HITL: Human-in-the-Loop Implementation Guide 2026

 • SOX, HIPAA, and CJIS regulated workflows

-Only 25% of organizations have fully implemented AI governance programs, and 63% of organizations experiencing a data breach had no formal AI governance policy.
+Practical Compliance Implications: Only 25% of organizations have fully implemented AI governance programs, and 63% of organizations experiencing a data breach had no formal AI governance policy.
+Regulatory compliance increasingly requires matching the oversight pattern to the decision type: HITL for irreversible high-stakes decisions, HOTL for high-volume contexts with real-time monitoring, and documented justification for every choice.
 HITL provides the audit trail and traceability that governance frameworks demand.

 When to Use Human-on-the-Loop (HOTL)